prody/ProDy/doc/tutorial.rst

 Atom selections
 ===============================================================================

-:class:`~atomic.AtomGroup` instances have a plain view of atoms for efficiency, but they are coupled with a powerful atom selection engine.
+:class:`~.AtomGroup` instances have a plain view of atoms for efficiency, but they are coupled with a powerful atom selection engine.
 You can get well defined atom subsets by passing simple keywords or make rather sophisticated selections using composite statements.
 Selection keywords and grammar is very